virgile-hogman/kth-rgbd/README.md

 Compilation
 --------------------------------------------------------------------
-- Get the source code from the main repository:
+Get the source code from the main repository:
 `git clone https://github.com/virgile-hogman/kth-rgbd/`

-- Edit `kth-rgbd/CMakeLists.txt` and set the correct paths as follows.
-The other packages should be found with standard cmake configuration files.
+Edit `kth-rgbd/CMakeLists.txt` and set the correct paths for g2o and OpenSIFT.
 ```
 set(g2o_SOURCE_DIR .../g2o/trunk)
 set(OpenSIFT_DIR .../opensift)
 ```
+The other packages should be found with standard cmake configuration files.

-- Build kth-rgbd using cmake:
+Build kth-rgbd using cmake:
 ```sh
 cd kth-rgbd 	#your SVN checkout directory
 mkdir build